ARM - why not to construct a shared L3 cache

 “These constants provide a portable way to access the L1 data cache line size”

-I believe the reason of this poor performance is more likely the L3 cache, optional for ARMs2:
+I think the reason of this poor performance is more likely the L3 cache, optional for ARMs2:

 “All the cores in the cluster share the L3 cache”.